-Judge O’Scannlain will present the 2018 James L. Huffman Lecture In Honor of the Western Resources Legal Center.
-The lecture will be held on the law school campus.
+Judge Diarmuid O’Scannlain will present the 2018 James L. Huffman Lecture In Honor of the Western Resources Legal Center.
+The lecture, titled “19th Century Indian Treaties and 21st Century Environmental and Natural Resources: Is there a connection?”, will be held on the law school campus.
 A reception for all attendees will be held directly following the lecture.

 Judge O’Scannlain was appointed United States Circuit Judge for the Ninth Circuit by President Reagan on September 26, 1986.
 He received a J.D. degree in 1963 from Harvard Law School and a B.A. in 1957 from St. John’s University.
 He also earned the LL.M.
 (Judicial Process) degree at University of Virginia Law School in 1992.
 He was awarded the LL.D. (honoris causa) degree by the University of Notre Dame in 2002, the LL.D. (honoris causa) degree by Lewis & Clark College in 2003 and the LL.D. (honoris causa) degree by the University of Portland in 2011.